 NEMO's European Museum Conference 'Who cares?
 Museums, wellbeing, and resilience', took place from 26-28 October 2025.
 In Horsens, Denmark, we brought together 327 museum professionals, cultural practitioners, and cross-sector experts from 37 countries for three days of inspiration, exchange, and connection.
+Keep scrolling for the main outcomes, recordings, photos, resources, and a special podcast episode.

 'Who cares?
 Museums, wellbeing, and resilience' explored the transformative role of museums in supporting mental health, wellbeing, and community resilience.
 As museums increasingly embrace their potential as spaces for emotional healing, social connection, and therapeutic experiences, the European museum conference highlighted inspiring case studies and innovative approaches that position museums as active contributors to public health.